DaoCloud/DaoCloud-docs/docs/en/docs/baize/intro/install.md

   For details, refer to [GPU Management](../../kpanda/user-guide/gpu/index.md).
 - `insight-agent`: Observability component used to collect infrastructure information in the cluster, including logs, metrics, and events
-- `baize-agent`: Core component of the Baize module, responsible for scheduling, monitoring, Pytorch, Tensorflow, and other computing components
+- `baize-agent`: Core component of the Intelligent Engine module, responsible for scheduling, monitoring, Pytorch, Tensorflow, and other computing components
 - `nfs`: Storage service used for dataset preheating